 Your rights as a tenant

 This is called an ‘assignment of tenancy’.
-A tenancy can be transferred to another member of your family when we have given you approval.
+If there is a compelling reason or an exceptional circumstance, a tenancy can be transferred to another member of your family when we have given you approval.
 An assignment of tenancy can also take place by obtaining a court order.
 If you would like more information on transferring your tenancy please speak to your local neighbourhood team.

 You can swap your home with another of our customers, a customer of another housing association or a council housing customer, but you need to seek permission first.